Commissioning Hard Edge glass art explained

 - and how it complements your existing home decor or interior design ideas.

-If you send photographs of your display area, we’ll suggest display options to make your piece stand out as you intended and more.
+If you send photographs of your display area, Linda will suggest display options to make your piece stand out as you intended and more.

 The final result will be the perfect display for your original Hard Edge glass artwork, just as you imagined when you first bought.

-Here are examples of Hard Edge glass display showing the three main methods for display - wrought iron stand, stand-off wall mounts, and clear acrylic stand.
+Here are examples of Hard Edge glass display showing the three main methods for display - custom steel stand, discrete wall mounts, and clear acrylic stand.

 Michaelangelo: Sistine Chapel Ceiling in Rome